wharfkit/website/src/lib/docs/ContractKit/Contract.md

 # Contract

 The `Contract` class in ContractKit provides an essential interface for those wanting to interact directly with Antelope chain contracts.
-It offers a myriad of methods that provide functionality ranging from retrieving contract data to generating contract actions that can be executed using the SessionKit.
+It offers a myriad of methods that provide functionality ranging from retrieving contract data to generating contract actions that can be executed using the [SessionKit](/docs/session-kit/transact).
-## **Attributes Overview:**

-- **abi**: The ABI associated with the contract you're dealing with.
-- **account**: The unique name of the account associated with the contract.
-- **client**: This refers to the API client which plays a crucial role in facilitating communication with the blockchain.

 ## **Methods Overview:**